 Each Agile team has a Product Owner (PO) who is responsible for the Team Backlog.
 Focusing intensely on the team’s efforts, the PO interacts with them every day.
-Therefore, the most effective model is to dedicate a PO to each team or to share one across no more than two teams.
+Therefore, the most effective models are to either dedicate a PO to each team or to share one across no more than two teams.
 This allows the PO to support the team effectively during Iteration Execution by answering questions, providing more detail on the functionality under development, and reviewing and accepting the completed Stories into the baseline.

 The Scrum Master is the facilitator and Agile coach for the team.
 Primary responsibilities include: